StarsAlliance/promod4/readme.txt

 A: The NE version of Promod has rate and cl_maxpackets settings unlocked and radar does not display enemy indicators while shooting.
 NE stands for Non-Europe.

 Q: My question is not answered here.
-A: Easiest way to contact us is via mail or join #codpromod @ QuakeNet.
+A: Easiest way to contact us is via mail

 Q: How do I get the training-dummy to work?
 A: First put up a local home-hosted server without PB (set sv_punkbuster to "0" in your config, start game, launch Promod from the mods-menu and load a map with the console or menu).
 The default button for spawning a bot is the "N" button (bind X "+actionslot 1").